Kruchy1980/first-angular-app/Descriptions/creating_app.md

 # Finally we can create the angular application by:

-ng new angular-hello-world - ng new - creqate new angular - angular app
--hello-world - name of the application
+ng new angular-hello-world - ng new - create new angular-hello-world - name of the application

-ATTENTION - as you can see the type of application and it's name is needed to be written together separated by dashes '-'.
+ATTENTION - as you can see the type of application name is needed to be written together separated by dashes '-'.

 ##### Than it is needed to switch the folder to created one ( angular-hello- world)